 At first you might wonder, “What does Ixia’s focus on enhancing network visibility have to do with GDPR?”
 Well, an essential component of defending your data and resources is being able to see all of the traffic moving through your network(s).
 Network blind spots are commonly used as a foothold for malicious malware and can lead to a data breach and exposure of personal data.
 The best visibility architectures reduce the opportunities for malware, botnets, and other attacks to get a foothold.
 Some common weaknesses in network visibility are:

 - Virtual and cloud-based traffic: Virtual and cloud-based traffic needs to have the same level of inspection and analysis as traffic between traditional physical devices.
 You need a visibility architecture with the ability to see insideCloud these environments and inspect communications for threats.

 - Dropped packets: You also need to make sure your visibility engine is strong enough to process growing volumes of traffic at sufficient speed and without dropping any packets.
 Overloaded engines that drop packets or become congested when running multiple filters can create blind spots and vulnerabilities.

 - Inefficient use of inspection and monitoring tools: An engine with the ability to filter packets by user, device, application, or geolocation can help tools work more efficiently by sending them only the data they are designed to monitor.
-With greater efficiency, your existing infrastructure can process more traffic, leaving you more budget to spend on advanced deep packet inspection tools.
+With greater efficiency, your existing infrastructure can process more traffic, leaving you more budget to spend on advanced application aware inspection tools.